 Financial: Ramani Durvasula is the founder and CEO of LUNA Education, Training, and Consulting.
-She has employment relationships with the California State University Los Angeles and the University of Johannesburg.
+She maintains a private practice and has employment relationships with the California State University Los Angeles and the University of Johannesburg.
 Ramani Durvasula receives royalties as a published author.
 She receives a speaking honorarium and recording royalties from Psychotherapy Networker and PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Ramani Durvasula is an associate editor for Behavioral Medicine and a consulting editor for Psychology of Women Quarterly and Cultural Diversity and Ethnic Minority Mental Health.
 She is an ad hoc reviewer for the Journal of Clinical and Experimental Neuropsychology, AIDS and Behavior, and Sex Roles: A Journal of Research.
 Ramani Durvasula is a member of the American Psychological Association, the Association for Psychological Science Society for Behavioral Medicine, and the International Association of Applied Psychology.